RosmaryFC/Focus-App/Weekly Retros/Week1.md

   - organize code and flow

 *Janneisy*
-  - Add logo icon to app
+  - Worked on the navigation. (connecting parts of the app together)
-  - Worked on the navigation.
+  - improve UI/ UX.
   - Added navagation layouts and set up the fragment placehoders for the features.
-  - Added logo to project.
+  - Add logo icon to project.

 *Rosmary*
   - Fix isse with Database not registering final column. (due 8/25)